-Sr. No. Details of action taken E.g. fines, warning letter, debarment, etc. Observations/ remarks of the Practicing Company Secretary, if any.
+Sr. No. Action taken by Details of violation Details of action taken E.g. fines, warning letter, debarment, etc. Observations/ remarks of the Practicing Company Secretary, if any.
 1. Securities and Exchange Board of India ("SEBI") Yearly filing of Part C of Annexure 13 of Master Circular of Compliance Report on Governance for Financial Year 2023-24, was filed with 19 days of delay, beyond the prescribed timelines of Three (3) month from the end of the Financial Year, in terms of Regulation 10 of SEBI (Real Estate Investment Trust) Regulations, 2014.
 Warning Letter dated 24 th March, 2025 - d) The Manager of the REIT has taken following actions to comply with the observations made in previous reports: